devoliveira61/50-projects-in-50-days/README.md

-# 50-Projects-In-50-Days
-Challenge Course to Develop 50 Projects in 50 Days using HTML, CSS and JavaScript.
+# 50 Projects In 50 Days